sage-code/eve/manual/structure.md

 **method Restrictions**
 * A method call is a statement, can not be used in expressions;
-* We can not create methods, data types or classes inside a over;
+* We can not create methods, data types or classes inside a over
 * We can not create references to methods: